 Treatments for Dry Mouth

-The best way to treat dry mouth is for family caregivers to arrange for a doctor’s appointment for their aging loved one.
+The best way to treat dry mouth symptoms is for family caregivers to arrange for a doctor’s appointment for their aging loved one.
 The doctor will be able to figure out what is causing the dry mouth, and then explain the proper treatment.
 Sometimes, it’s as simple as switching medications to something that won’t have dry mouth as a side effect.
-Other times, there may be a yet undiagnosed medical condition that is causing the dry mouth that the doctor can then treat.
+Other times, there may be a yet undiagnosed medical condition that is causing the dry mouth in elderly patients that the doctor can then treat.
 The doctor can also assess whether or not the salivary glands are working and what might be causing problems with them.